Claims Procedure for an Ohio Worker's Comp Case

 Once an injury occurs, an application for workers' compensation must be filed to avail yourself of all the benefits the Ohio Workers' Compensation Law affords.
 Below is a discussion of some procedural issues of which you should be aware.
 If you have further questions about the claims process, then please contact a member of our legal team.

-A Columbus workers' compensation attorney from the firm can make sure that you take the right action.
+A Columbus workers' compensation attorney from Charles Zamora Co., L.P.A. can make sure that you take the right action.

 Report the Injury to Your Employer